DanielPickens/Best-Time-to-Sell-Stock-II/README.md

-# Best-Time-to-Sell-Stock-IV
+# Best-Time-to-Sell-Stock-II
 MY 4 Line JS solution to the Leetcode: Best Time to Sell Stock II

-You are given an integer array prices where prices[i] is the price of a given stock on the ith day.
+"You are given an integer array prices where prices[i] is the price of a given stock on the ith day.

 On each day, you may decide to buy and/or sell the stock.
 You can only hold at most one share of the stock at any time.
 However, you can buy it then immediately sell it on the same day.